4jb/iptv-combo/README.md

 ## ▶️ How It Works

-This is a custom set of scripts that are used to pull various sources and combine them into a single playlist.
+This is a custom set of scripts that are used to pull various free TV sources and combine them into a single playlist.
+This playlist is then processed locally to clean up files, appends source details on each channel name.
+This merged playlist is then pushed through an external m3u manager (https://m3u4u.com/) to automatically filter unwanted channels, rearrange all categories, adjust tvg-ids, as well as rename channels according to personal preference.
+This file is then stored on Github along with the EPG XML file.

 ## ▶️ Services Included